MalloryHuston/code-citation-tips/README.md

 * Author name(s) if available
 * Code version if available
 * License (if the code you copied has a "copyleft" license)
+  * A <ins>copyleft license</ins> lets you use and change code freely, but if you share your version, you must keep it open so others can use and change it too

+## Instructions

+### Web URL

 Here are two methods for citing code from a snippet used from the website <b>http://www.oregonstate.edu/mysource</b> retrieved on December 2, 2020: